SpecFlowOSS/docs.specflow.org/roadmap.md

 ## Shipped
 ---
+- Sign-up for the [SpecFlow Gherkin Editor](https://app.specflow.org/gherkin-editor) without the need of a Microsoft account.

+  - We will enable the sign-up for your SpecFlow account with email and password.

 - Draft and [collaborate on Gherkin feature files directly in your browser](https://app.specflow.org/gherkin-editor).

   - We will enable a way to [write, edit, save and share Gherkin feature files](https://specflow.org/tools/online-gherkin-editor/) directly in your browser without the need of using an IDE.